Low Level Shower Conversion With Waste Pump in Romsey

 The plan B was to install a waste pump.
 This is pretty simple, it simply means the water is pumped out of the shower trap and the pushed up and into the soil pipe above ground level, removing the need to have gravity drain the water away.
 Simply solution, more expensive obviously, but in this case there was no other way to fit a low level shower tray.
 The shower waste pump means a low level or level access shower is possible in ANY situation regardless of gravity, floor types or the state of the soil pipe does once it goes under ground!

-To Reuse Old Items Or Not To Reuse Old Items!
+To Reuse Or Not Reuse Old Items!

 The brief was also to keep the shower screen, keep as much of the tiling as possible, keep the toilet but raise the height of it, keep the taps but fit a new basin and pedestal.
 This is intended to keep the cost down and can be done, but does present a few problems of its own…which can be false economy!

 When taking out old items with the intention of refitting them, extra care needs to be taken not to bend frames on shower screens etc, or break fixings.
 Frames can easily get irreparably bent no matter how much care is taken, due to being glued in with lots of silicone or stronger stuff.
-This can result in a new item needing to be purchased any way.
-If the screen and frame and other items DO come out in good condition, they will all need to be painstakingly scraped clean of grout, dirt and silicone sealant, all of which takes extra time, all of which would not need to be dine if it was a new item being fitted.
+This can result in a new item needing to be purchased anyway.
+If the screen and frame and other items DO come out in good condition, they will all need to be painstakingly scraped clean of grout, lime scale and silicone sealant, all of which takes extra time, all of which would not need to be dine if it was a new item being fitted.
 The saving in money can be out weighed in time taken removing and cleaning up the old items.
 Plus you could have had a nice new one for the same cost.
 For this reason don’t be surprised if some installer refuse to attempt the refitting of old items or just charge the same amount regardless of new over saving old.
 In this case the customer requested it to save money, we agreed to take on the job and it came out successfully.

 Tanking, Tiling, Fitting.